Chaldene/pancam/To-Do.md

 ## Prioties

+* Make easier to read verification of HK by creating dedicated verificaiton modules
 * Split data into activities so that it is easy to view HK etc.
 * Check that all items from TC and TM plotter have been recreated in here.
-* Make easier to read verification of HK by creating dedicated verificaiton modules
 * Be consistent with python style and capitalisation
 * SWIS Verify that HK-Ess is generated at the right points
+* Ensure all globals have Cpas and Underscore
+* Don't define function types
+* Switch to Sphinx docstring
+* Use more lines for pandas long expressions
+* Multi-line functions have closing bracket on new line
+* Change console logging output to a STATUS Flag if possible

 ## Nice to haves